 I’ll always appreciate the imperfection of something that’s assumed incomplete.
-As a human being we can manifest through continuity at any point—thus eternity until death.
+As humans, we can manifest through continuity at any point—thus eternity until death.
 First, however, you’ll need to realize we’re all individual creators.
 And if Curren$y’s rhymes can remind me what all I do this for, then I share my mother’s journal as a tool fueling my fire.

 It wasn’t all dreamy like it sounds, but what I read reminded me of the smile I came into this world with.
-Continuing through the hangover of a past self, and scaring memories, I knew I had a smile beneath my nose to complete.
+Continuing through the hangover of a past suicidal self, and scared memories, I knew I had a smile beneath my nose to complete.

 And she first wrote:

 Journal Entry 2, Dec.
 21, 1986: “…what a day to bath my little boy Terrell, when he felt really uncomfortable and wiggled in the bathtub, he finally stopped wiggling and cried, and I got him out to dry him and dress him.
 Then he was in my arms again warm and snug as a rug…”– J. Kent

 As I understood it, being a mamma’s boy meant I could be whatever I wanted to be—because my mom said I could.
 Most days it was information overload because when Judy suggested that I become a doctor or lawyer at the ages of 7 through 11, I rebelled and proceeded with Batman.
 Knowing doctors and lawyers would serve Bruce Wayne after saving Gotham City, I dreamt of becoming him instead.

 Journal Entry 4, February 20, 1987: “…he smiles so much that I believe he’s talking to angels”– J. Kent